2X on qualifying Lyft purchases through 9/30/2027

-Earn this multiplier when you purchase via Chase Travel℠.
+Earn the higher multiplier when you purchase via Chase Travel℠.
 If you purchase any other way, you will earn 1.5X points.

-Earn this multiplier when you purchase via Chase Travel℠.
+Earn the higher multiplier when you purchase via Chase Travel℠.
 If you purchase any other way, you will earn 1.5X points.

-Earn this multiplier when you purchase via Chase Travel℠.
+Earn the higher multiplier when you purchase via Chase Travel℠.
 If you purchase any other way, you will earn 1.5X points.

-Limited Time Intro Offer: Earn a $250 Bonus after you spend $500 on purchases in your first 3 months from
+Earn a $250 Bonus after you spend $500 on purchases in your first 3 months from account opening.

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.